-&lt;sup>285 Opuz v.
-Turkey, no.33401/02, Decision of 9 June 2009, ECHR, para.134 treatment.
+In the earlier case Opuz v.
+Turkey, Turkish national Mrs. Opuz lodged an application with ECtHR alleging that the Turkish authorities had failed to protect her and her mother from aggression by her former husband, which resulted in the death of her mother and her own illtreatment.
 ECtHR looking to the Turkish Criminal Code and the Family Protection Act from 1998, found that the State's failure to protect women from DV, breaches their right to equal protection of the law and that this failure did not need to be intentional.
-ECtHR considered "violence suffered by that the the applicant and her mother could be regarded as GBV which is a form of discrimination against women."
-The applicant showed that in this case DV affected mainly women in Turkey and that the general and discriminatory judicial passivity created a climate which was conductive to DV.289
+ECtHR considered that the "violence suffered by applicant and her mother could be regarded as GBV which is a form of against women." discrimination applicant showed that in this case DV affected mainly women in Turkey and that the general and discriminatory judicial passivity created a climate which was conductive to DV.289